 One of the more interesting features of the Cricket is the pop up roof.

-The pop up roof serves two major function.
-It allows for more cross ventilation and also give you more interior headroom.
+The pop up roof serves two major functions.
+It allows for more cross ventilation and also gives you more interior headroom.
 The hinge on the pop up roof is made of steel for long-lasting durability, and the tent is made of recycled ripstop polyester.
-The tent has 5 mesh windows built in.
+The tent has 5 mesh windows built-in.

 The extendable roof is the only feature that resembles what you find in a pop up.
 Other than that, I consider the Cricket a small camping trailer.

 In addition to the roof extending to add cross ventilation, you also have a rear hatch that provides additional ventilation and easy access to the rear of the camper.
-The included 12-volt roof exhaust fan is also a nice feature and will help keeping the inside fresh.
+The included 12-volt roof exhaust fan is also a nice feature and will help to keep the inside fresh.